tjarvstrand/stateful_service/packages/stateful_service/README.md

 #### Safety

 If an update fails, the service will automatically revert to the state it had before the update started.
-This makes it simple to implement more complex state changes such as optimistic UI updates, without having to worry about leaving the service in an inconsistent state.
+This makes it simple to implement complex state changes such as optimistic UI updates, without having to worry about leaving the service in an inconsistent state.

 #### Portability